 An eye catching and user friendly design is fundamental to any business trying to find online success, but a great looking website will go unnoticed if it doesn’t have a chance at good search rankings.
 Designers have a trained eye for the look and feel of a site and love beautifully designed websites.
 SEO firms on the other hand, love a great looking website with optimised content and code.

-Before you continue reading this post, I would like to recommend some of our other articles about this topic, such as 15 Best Responsive Website Design & Development Companies of 2017, 15+ Amazing jQuery Typography Plugins, 20 Great Examples of Parallax Scrolling Websites or 30+ Examples of Large Photography in Web design.Dont forget to subscribe to our RSS-feed, become our fan on Facebook or follow us on Twitter.
+Before you continue reading this post, I would like to recommend some of our other articles about this topic, such as 15 Best Responsive Website Design & Development Companies of 2017, 15+ Amazing jQuery Typography Plugins or 20 Great Examples of Parallax Scrolling Websites.Dont forget to subscribe to our RSS-feed, become our fan on Facebook or follow us on Twitter.

 Nowadays the job of a web designer often entails them to play a part in writing the front end code but a large number still don’t understand SEO well enough to create a fully optimised website.
 It’s important that a designer understands the value of SEO to keep an attractively designed website whilst also being search engine friendly.

 What is visible to the eye isn’t the only part of a website that should look good but also what is unseen – the code.
 When building your website use semantic code to create a clean and easy process.
 By using descriptive tags to structure your pages, search engines will be able to read and understand your content better.

 Use Images but Use Them Wisely